History of Morgan Stanley in Timeline

 October 2020: Completion of E-Trade Acquisition

-March 2021: Acquisition of Eaton Vance completed
+March 2021: Acquisition of Eaton Vance Completed

 March 2021: Completion of Eaton Vance Acquisition

-December 2022: Layoffs
+December 2022: Layoffs Conducted

 In December 2022, Morgan Stanley conducted layoffs.

-May 2, 2023: Morgan Stanley to Reduce Positions
+May 2, 2023: Morgan Stanley to Reduce 3,000 Positions

-In November 2023, the Attorney General of Connecticut William Tong announced a $6.5 million settlement with Morgan Stanley for compromising the personal information of its customers due to negligent security practices.
+In November 2023, Attorney General of Connecticut William Tong announced a $6.5 million settlement with Morgan Stanley for compromising the personal information of its customers due to negligent security practices.

-2023: Fortune 500 and Forbes Global 2000 Rankings
+2023: Fortune 500 and Forbes Global 2000 rankings

-In 2023, Morgan Stanley ranked No. 61 in the Fortune 500 list of the largest United States corporations by total revenue and No. 30 in Forbes Global 2000.
+In 2023, Morgan Stanley ranked No. 61 in the Fortune 500 list of the largest United States corporations by total revenue and No. 30 in the Forbes Global 2000.

-In January 2024, Morgan Stanley agreed to pay $249 million to settle a criminal investigation and a related Security and Exchange Commission probe related to the unauthorized disclosure of block trades to investors, by the bank's supervisor for such trades and another employee.
+In January 2024, Morgan Stanley agreed to pay $249 million to settle a criminal investigation and a related Securities and Exchange Commission probe related to the unauthorized disclosure of block trades to investors, by the bank's supervisor for such trades and another employee.

-October 2024: Carbon Dioxide Removal Agreement
+October 2024: Carbon Dioxide Removal Purchase Agreement

-December 2024: Institutional Ownership
+December 2024: Institutional Investor Ownership

 January 2025: Morgan Stanley Leaves Net-Zero Banking Alliance